telerik/ajax-docs/api/server/Telerik.Web.UI/RadGrid.md

 Gets or sets the skin to apply to the control.

+###  SortHeaderContextMenuColumns `GridHeaderContextMenu`

+Gets or sets a value indicating whether the Columns in the
+                 will be sorted by default.

 ###  SortingSettings `GridSortingSettings`

 Gets a reference to the  object that